 Two of Pegg's players, Travis Tomsen and Kamakani Usui, have gone on to play professional ball after their careers with the Lions.

 Pegg, a native of Ontario, Canada, graduated summa cum laude from Vanguard, then Southern California College, in 1997, where he earned his bachelor's degree in Mathematics.

 He is also a Los Angeles Angel Baseball Clinic and Angels RBI Clinic instructor, an elite level private coach, and baseball team consulting pitching coach.
 His last assignment was rebuilding a last place high school pitching program into a pitching juggernaut…from scratch.

-In 2009 (the year before his arrival), the team record was 7-20 and its ERA was 5.35.
-They had no returning pitchers for the 2010 season (see summary below).
+In 2009 (the year before his arrival), the HS team's record was 7-20 and its ERA was 5.35.
+They had no returning pitchers for the 2010 season.

 From the very beginning, Browne brought a collegiate level mindset and coaching philosophy to the program.
 His guidance of the staff resulted in a 2012 league championship, a CIF Top 10 divisional ranking (the CIF is bigger than most states), and a 2011-2012 two year league record of 25-5.
 During that span, he produced two consecutive All-League Pitcher of the Year athletes, 8 All-League pitcher selections, and a school record league ERA of 1.35 (the staff compiled an era of 0.87 during the last 20 games).
 Not one of his pitchers experienced arm injuries.

 Jordan Oseguera began as the Lions' pitching coach in 2013.